chrissm23/ParallelKDE.jl/paper/paper.md

 2. parallelized calculation of FFT-based KDE with rule-of-thumb and [MethodName];
 3. a reproducible benchmark comparing against SciPy, scikit-learn, statsmodels and KDEpy under matched estimation tasks.

-Benchmarks in the repository show that parallel CPU implementations substantially reduce wall-time for [when is it faster], while the CUDA backend offers additional speedups for large sample and grid sizes.
+Our benchmarks ([Figure]) demonstrate that moving denisty estimation to parallel execution or parallel hardware produces marked acceleration compared with standard CPU-based libraries, in particular for high-resolution grids or large datasets.
 We reported accuracy and fine-tuning features of [MethodName] in [cite?].
-Additional accuracy and comparison of this and a diverse set of methods is in progress.
+Additional accuracy and other feature comparison of this and a diverse set of methods is in progress.
 Here we focus on the engineering choices enabling fast implementations.

 # Functionality